 IMPORTANT TIP: Napa cabbage releases a lot of water and shrinks when cooked, so it is important to pack these layers tightly into your pot.

 Ponzu is usually served as the dipping sauce for this hot pot.
 You can buy this ready made.
 However, I like to make mine from scratch.
-It is a simple recipe consisting of soy sauce, fresh lemon juice, sugar and some hot pot broth.
+It is a simple recipe consisting of soy sauce, fresh lemon juice, coconut sugar and some hot pot broth.

 Easy hot pot for gatherings

 It is easy to prepare this dish ahead of time and have it ready to cook.
 Unlike regular hot pot, mille feuille nabe has all of the ingredients already in the pot.
 You don’t add ingredients and eat as you go.
-This allows you to focus more on just eating and also makes clean up easier.
+This allows you to focus more on just eating and makes clean up easier.